cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 One or more labels, including array labels, can be specified for a block array.
 The labels are assigned to the block in the array in the processing order, always starting at the anchor block.
 If there are more labels specified (array or regular) than is the total number of blocks in the array, an error is reported.
 If there are only regular arrays specified and their number is smaller than the total number of blocks in the array, the remaining blocks are left unlabeled.

-If the labels include at least one array label, the last such label in the list is repeated a number of times needed to assign a label to each block in the array. if the last label in the list is a regular label, it will always be assigned to the last block in the array.
+If the labels include at least one array label, the last such label in the list is repeated a number of times needed to assign a label to each block in the array.
+If the last label in the list is a regular label, it will always be assigned to the last block in the array.
 Example:

 ```
 up, down, size#, volume#, left, right: @switch at (0, 8) * (1, -8)